Badsworth/pfml_scripts/docs/creating-environments.md

    - infra/api/environments/NEW\_ENV/main.tf and
    - infra/ecs-tasks/environments/NEW\_ENV/main.tf.
 3. The client secret value should be updated in parameter store (`/service/pfml-api/NEW_ENV/fineos_oauth2_client_secret`).
+4. Add `portal_base_url = "https://paidleave-NEW_ENV.(dfml).eol.mass.gov"` to infra/api/environments/NEW_ENV/main.tf file.

+   *** Attention ***
+   The configuration values provided by Fineos team for the new environments might vary.
+Therefore, please double check with Fineos team on the configurations values. ***hint*** You can also check the configuration values of the other environments to compare and confirm.

 Verify the following details with FINEOS:
 - Will SSO be enabled?
 (If so, we need to configure the FINEOS user as OASIS instead of CONTENT)